deliveryServicesBSU/Main/README.md

 Service,that allows to deliver something to somebody

-To contribute - view Contributors.md in the folder "docs"
+To learn more about contributing - view Contributors.md in the folder "docs"